 At a recent breakfast seminar, we hosted an audience of property developers and planning professionals to share insight into changing legislation and new opportunities for brownfield regeneration schemes.
-Featuring presentations from our own planning and environmental experts and guest speakers from The Fiscal Incentives Group and Pinsent Masons, the seminar was held at the Met Hotel in Leeds on 27th April.
+Held at the Met Hotel in Leeds on 27th April, it featured presentations from our own planning and environmental experts and guest speakers from The Fiscal Incentives Group and Pinsent Masons.

-Entitled 'Brownfield Regeneration: Environmental Liability & Viability,' the seminar covered many topics, including the effects of the new National Planning Policy Framework (NPPF), environmental risks and legislation, maximising asset value through land remediation relief and tax-intelligent procurement.
+Entitled 'Brownfield Regeneration: Environmental Liability & Viability,' the seminar covered topics including the effects of the new National Planning Policy Framework (NPPF), environmental risks and legislation, maximising asset value through land remediation relief and tax-intelligent procurement.

 The Revised NPPF

 Matthew Good, WYG Planning Director (Housing & Economics), explained how the revised NPPF retains and strengthens the emphasis on brownfield development, He highlighted the NPPF's call for local planning authorities to use the full range of planning tools, including permission in principle, and its encouragement of proactively identifying suitable development land, such as brownfield or public ownership sites.

 His presentation also outlined how the NPPF increases certainty in the early development stages by providing cheaper up-front costs for developers, and reinforces the prioritisation of brownfield developments given in the HCA's Home Building Fund.

 On the flipside, he did concede that while the update reduces risk, it does not eliminate it, and there is potential for land cost increases going forward.

 For questions related to the NPPF update, please contact Matthew at T: 0113 219 7107 or E: firstname.lastname@example.org